aws/aws-cdk-rfcs/text/0605-eks-rewrite.md

 Yes it's breaking change hence it's put into a new alpha module.
 A few other breaking changes are shipped together to make it more ergonomic and aligned with the new cluster implementation.

-### What is the high-level project plan?

-- [X] Publish the RFC
-- [X] Gather feedback on the RFC
-- [ ] Get bar raiser to sign off on RFC
-- [ ] Implementation
-- [ ] Publish new alpha module
-- [ ] Publish migration guide/blog post
-- [ ] Prioritize make the module stable after 3 months bake time

 ### Are there any open issues that need to be addressed later?